Budget 2025: OBR forecast reveals extended tax allowance freeze and salary sacrifice changes

 Confirmation of the continued freeze on allowances could prove problematic for many pensioners, particularly following the news that the state pension is set to increase by 4.8 per cent under the triple lock, as also confirmed in the Budget.

-Indeed, Webb's modelling revealed that, if the Chancellor were to extend the freeze on income tax thresholds for another two years, this would mean an extra half million state pensioners paying income tax, even when allowing for the increase in pension age from 66 to 67.
+Indeed, Webb's modelling revealed that, if the Chancellor were to extend the freeze on income tax thresholds for another two years, this would mean an extra half million state pensioners paying income tax, even when allowing for the increase in the pension age from 66 to 67.

 This means at least 9.3 million pensioners paying tax, representing around three-quarters of all pensioners, compared with around 8.7 million today.